andrewnyr/www.as211562.net/content/pages/abuse.md

       - type: JobList
         items:
           - type: JobListItem
-            text: >
+            text: >+
-              AS211562 is a small educational network operated by Andrew Asciutto.

-              ### Law Enforcement

-              while i do not tolerate any illegal activities of any kind, i will also ignore any request from any law enforcement agency that does not have jurisdiction in the areas in which i operate. to contact me, please reach out through my contact form.

-              ### Non-Law Enforcement

-              i will not tolerate any abuse of any kind and am willing to cooperate with all to fix any perceived abuse. please reach out with the contact form.
+              ## i will not tolerate any abuse of any kind and am willing to
+              cooperate with all to fix any perceived abuse.

+              a few things that i will need to investigate abuse are:

+              *   time and date of incindent

+              *   ip address abuse came from

+              *   what type of abuse

+              *   organization affected

+              ### to report abuse please reach out with the [contact
+              form](https://www.andrewnet.net/contact-me/). i will do my best to respond within 24 hours.

             actions: []
           - actions:
               - type: Link